deepdesign/bitlab/docs/https-setup-hostinger.md

 **Follow the prompts:**
 1. Certbot will display a TXT record to add to your DNS
 2. Add the TXT record at your DNS provider
-3. Wait 2-5 minutes for DNS propagation
+3. Wait 2–10 minutes for DNS propagation (use the lowest TTL your provider allows, e.g. 300)
 4. Press Enter to continue verification
 5. Certificate will be saved to `/etc/letsencrypt/live/yourdomain.com/`